RdwanSKhalil/RdwanSKhalil/README.md

 ---
 ## 🛠️ Additional Skills

-Some of the tech and skills i learned during project developments
+Some of the tech and skills i learned and used during project developments

 | Tool                               | Description                                         |
 |-------------------------------------|-----------------------------------------------------|